 If people have any warning signs, tests usually include

-Skin tests, chest x-ray, and sometimes computed tomography (CT) of the chest for tuberculosis and blood tests for HIV infection are also done if people have lost weight or have risk factors for these disorders.
+Skin tests, chest x-ray, and sometimes computed tomography (CT) of the chest, and examination and culture of a sputum sample for tuberculosis, and blood tests for HIV infection are also done if people have lost weight or have risk factors for these disorders.

 If the examination does not suggest a cause of a cough and no warning signs are present, many doctors try giving people a drug to treat one of two common causes of cough: